 Most importantly, be certain that you maintain a feeling of respect, never seeking to “take over” your parents’ finances, but to provide the reassurance and peace of mind that their financial matters will still be managed effectively.
 Ask your parents for guidance and include them in the decision-making process.
 Daniel Lash, certified financial planner at VLP Financial Advisors, advises, “Tell them what you’re thinking about doing so you give them the power to tell you what they think you should do.
 It’s like they’re giving you advice because that’s what parents are good at – giving advice.”

-Atlanta Home Care Partners, the leading providers of home health care in Dunwoody and the surrounding area, offers an in-home consultation to help seniors and those who love them to realize their choices for care, and to help mediate complicated conversations such as those associated with helping the elderly discuss financial concerns.
+Atlanta Home Care Partners, the leading providers of elder care in Tucker, GA and the surrounding areas, offers an in-home consultation to help seniors and those who love them to realize their choices for care, and to help mediate complicated conversations such as those associated with helping the elderly discuss financial concerns.
 Reach out to us at (404) 228-0103 for assistance.